project-sunbird/project-sunbird.github.io/pages/features-documentation/book_creation.md

  ### Sending Book for Review
-Before the book is publihed, it must be reviewed.
+ A book, before publishing, must undergo a review.
 To send the book for review and publish
 <table>
   <tr>
     <th style="width:35%;">Step</th>